wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp2.md

 If you have used (v)Jass before, you might wonder where the **print** came from in use above.

-It is neither a hardcoded wrapper around `BJDebugMsg()`, nor internal to the wurst language, but instead a function defined in *the standard library* (aka stdlib/stl).
+It is neither a hardcoded wrapper around `BJDebugMsg()`, nor internal to the wurst language.
+Instead it simply is a function defined in a package inside __the standard library__ (aka stdlib/stl).

-WurstScript ships with a standard library that contains a vast collection of convenient wrappers, utility packages, and powerful systems, which help in the creation of almost any map, and aid in maintaining a consistent syntax for high-level programming.
+WurstScript ships with a standard library that contains a vast collection of convenient wrappers, utility packages, and powerful systems, which help in the creation of any map, let you focus on content and aid in maintaining a consistent syntax for high-level programming.

 It has been automatically imported when you created your project using the setup tool and is now inside the `_build/dependencies/wurststdlib2` folder in your project's root.
 Since this is an external dependency, you should not modify these files.
 However, feel free to look at and learn from them.
+To update your stdanrd library dependency, use the setup's `Import` functionality.

 You can visit the `Printing` package in vscode by holding down the ctrl key and then clicking the function call, i.e. anywhere on the word **print**.